rixiobarrios/planning-project-4/README.md

 # Project 4 Planning

+## Install

+If a contributor wants to download the repo and install it in their machine(code here)(e.g nmp install)

 ## Overview

 The idea for the project came about through a mixture of activism and sustainability.